agiannini/ageGate/README.md

 The ageGate consists of four files: ageGate.js, ageGate.html, gate_logo.jpg, gate_background.jpg. ageGate.js has a global const variable called AGE_LIMIT which sets the gate’s age limit.
 The user can easily change the limit by changing this variable.

 The gate calls on two jpg images called gate_background.jpg and get_logo.jpg.
 For the purposes of this project, I used New York Distillery’s logo and background.
+Because I do not intend to use their images for commercial purposes, I did not ask their permission to use the logos.

 The general flow of control is: the program checks to see if the isValid Cookie is set to ‘true’.
 If so, it displays the home page as normal.
 If not, it creates a modal, which prevents the user from seeing the page underneath.
 The modal contains a form which allows the User to enter their birthdate.
 The form is then validated with the validate() function (this is done with a Date object (called TODAY) and the AGE_LIMIT variable).
 If valid, the modal disappears and displays the page.
 If not, an alert is displayed and the page is reloaded.